How Polluting is The Cement Industry? Environmental & Regulatory Impact

 The cement industry is among India’s most polluting industries.
 Image courtesy: businesstoday.in

 The Indian cement industry is the second-largest producer of cement globally.
-In the financial year 2020, the Indian cement industry had a turnover of Rs 64,000 crore.
-Dominated by around 30 prominent players, the Indian cement industry comprises around 210 large cement producing plants and 365 small ones.
-The industry continues to enjoy robust market demand through the pandemic situation, as India continues to be the second-largest global consumer of cement.
+In the financial year 2020, the giant industry had a turnover of Rs 64,000 crore.
+Dominated by around 30 prominent players, the cement industry in India comprises around 210 large cement producing plants and 365 small ones.

 On the other hand, the cement industry is one of the most significant contributors to air pollution1.
 The cement industry contributes to around 7% of global carbon emissions.
 Particulate matter (PM) emissions from cement plants are very high, and cement is understood to be the most polluting industry in the world.